Yazmak User Manual

 If a file is loaded, the full path to the file is displayed at the bottom of the window in the corresponding tab.

 The toolbar contains buttons for most common activities: New, Open, Save, Save As, Print, Close Tab, Find, Undo, Redo, Select All, Cut, Copy, Paste, Font, and Color Options.
 This can be hidden by unchecking Show Toolbar in the View menu.
-This option will be stored in the configuration file.
+This option is stored in the configuration file.

-The File menu includes all available file operations: New, Open, Close Tab, Save, Save As, Print, Encoding, Force Exit, and Exit.
-Open, Close, Force Exit, and Exit will prompt the user to save the current text if it has been edited.
-Files will be opened and saved using the selected encoding in the Encoding submenu.
+The File menu includes all available file operations: New, Open, Close Tab, Save, Save As, Print, Encoding, End of Line, Force Exit, and Exit.
+Open, Close, Force Exit, and Exit will prompt the user to save the text in the current tab if it has been edited.
+Files will be opened and saved using the selected encoding in the Encoding submenu and the selected end of line sequence in the End of Line submenu.
 The currently selected encoding is also visible on the toolbar.
 Supported encodings are UTF-8, UTF-16, UTF-32, Windows-1252, Latin-1, and ASCII.
+Supported end of lines are CRLF, LF, and CR.

 The Print menu item will open a dialog box for the user to select a device and number of copies before the current text box is sent to the printer.
 The font used for printing is the same as the font used for the text box.
 Printed text will match the selected foreground color, and word wrap is always applied.